-Earlier in the season he claimed three medals the domestic championships in London, including silver in the 50m and 100m Breaststroke events.
+Earlier in the season, he had claimed three medals at the British Championships in London, including silver in the 50m and 100m Breaststroke events.

-In 2014, Ross truly underlined his status as a world class performer, winning 200m Breaststroke gold and 100m Breaststroke bronze for Scotland on his Commonwealth debut at Glasgow 2014, then adding silver over both 100m and 200m Breaststroke at his European Championship debut in Berlin the following month.
+In 2014, Murdoch truly underlined his status as a world-class performer, winning 200m Breaststroke gold and 100m Breaststroke bronze for Scotland on his Commonwealth debut in Glasgow, before adding silver over both 100m and 200m Breaststroke distances at his European Championship bow in Berlin the following month.

 |100m Breaststroke||2016 - Rio||1:00.05||9th|